sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 We need to assign this UA to either an existing `Team` or individual users (`Members`).

-We will use ourself (as Member) and assign the `Assigned Value` to only the `East` region.
+We will use ourself (as `Member`) and assign the `Assigned Value` to only the `East` region.

 Click `Assign Attribute`:

 <img src="assets/nrls25.png" width="800"/>

+Click `Assign`.

 <img src="assets/nrls26.png" width="800"/>

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> When using Team assigmment, UAs also have a priority column.
+<strong>IMPORTANT:</strong><br> When using Team assignment, UAs also have a priority column.
 The priority determines which value is used for a user who may be a member of more than one team.
 </aside>

 Return to the Dataset, place it in `Edit` mode, and click on the `Worksheet` tab.